srobo/docs/rules/archive.md

 upside down cans were worth one point, and cans lying on their side were worth nothing.

-However, not all cans are created equal: Tin cans on the arena floor started upside down, but those on the raised platform in the centre were already the right way up, making them harder to get but easier to score points with.
+However, not all cans were created equal: Tin cans on the arena floor started upside down, but those on the raised platform in the centre were already the right way up, making them harder to get but easier to score points with.